Masters of Atlantis

 Masters of Atlantis is a 1985 historical fiction novel by Charles Portis.
 It satirizes the Western Esoteric and New Religious movements of the early-to-mid twentieth century, following a World War I veteran named Lamar Jimmerson over the course of several decades as he attempts to establish and maintain an esoteric society dedicated to what is supposedly the lost knowledge of the legendary city of Atlantis.

 The novel was released to relative obscurity compared to Portis's True Grit, but came to be widely recommended among a circle of major comedians and entertainers including Michael Schur and Conan O’Brien.
+David Cross has a tattoo of the book’s cover on his arm.
 Greg Daniels cited Portis's comedic style as a major inspiration behind The Office and a feature adaptation is reportedly in the works after the rights were acquired by Michael Cera.